Powers of 3 with few nonzero bits and a conjecture of Erd\H{o}s: Proof of Theorem

 \qquad For each $x'$ that we find, we add $(x', a'_1, \ldots, a'_n)$ to our list of solutions of equation~\eqref{EQ:sumof2smodM} with $M = M_i$. \end{enumerate} The time required to carry out this step is proportional to the number of $n$-tuples $(a'_1, \ldots, a'_n)$ that we have to consider, which is~$\prod \#A_i$.

-\item \emph{Compute solutions when there are more right-hand side lifts than left-hand side lifts \textup(or $m_i$ is composite, or $m_i$ divides $6M_{i-1}$\textup).} If we are not in the unbalanced case, we say that we are in the \emph{balanced} case, and we proceed as follows. \begin{enumerate} \item \emph{Compute the left-hand side lifts.} We compute the set $X$ of the values of $x'$ with $0 \le x' < v_i + O_3(M_i)$ such that $3^{x'} \equiv 3^{x}$ in $\BZ/M_{i-1}\BZ$. \item \emph{Group the variables into two balanced sets.} Compute the value of $k$ so that the product $\#X \cdot \prod_{j\le k} \#A_j$ and the product $\prod_{j>k} \#A_j$ are as close in size as possible. \item \emph{Compute the lifts of the variables in each grouping.} We make two lists.
+\item \emph{The balanced case.} We proceed as follows. \begin{enumerate} \item \emph{Compute the left-hand side lifts.} We compute the set $X$ of the values of $x'$ with $0 \le x' < v_i + O_3(M_i)$ such that $3^{x'} \equiv 3^{x} \bmod M_{i-1}$. \item \emph{Group the variables into two balanced sets.} Compute the value of $k$ so that the product $\#X \cdot \prod_{j\le k} \#A_j$ and the product $\prod_{j>k} \#A_j$ are as close in size as possible. \item \emph{Compute the lifts of the variables in each grouping.} We make two lists.
 The first is the list of all $(k+2)$-tuples

-for all $(x', a_1', \ldots, a_k') \in X \times A_1 \times \cdots \times A_k$, where we view the first entry of the tuple as an element of $\BZ/M_i\BZ$.
+for all $(x', a_1', \ldots, a_k') \in X \times A_1 \times \cdots \times A_k$, where we view the first entry of the tuple as an element of $\ZZ/M_i\ZZ$.
 The second is the list of all $(n-k+1)$-tuples

-for all $(a_{k+1}', \ldots, a_n') \in A_{k+1} \times \cdots \times A_n$, where again we view the first entry as an element of $\BZ/M_i\BZ$. \item \emph{Compare the lists for matching values.} Sort each of these lists according to the value of the first entry of each tuple, and then compare the two sorted lists to find all pairs of elements, one from the first list and one from the second, whose first entries are equal.
+for all $(a_{k+1}', \ldots, a_n') \in A_{k+1} \times \cdots \times A_n$, where again we view the first entry as an element of $\ZZ/M_i\ZZ$. \item \emph{Compare the lists for matching values.} Sort each of these lists according to the value of the first entry of each tuple, and then compare the two sorted lists to find all pairs of elements, one from the first list and one from the second, whose first entries are equal.
 Every such pair gives us a solution to

-that reduces to our original solution in $\BZ/M_{i-1}\BZ$.
+that reduces to our original solution in $\ZZ/M_{i-1}\ZZ$.
 Add each such solution to our list of solutions of equation~\eqref{EQ:sumof2smodM} with $M = M_i$. \end{enumerate} The time it takes to carry out this step is proportional to the larger of ${\#X \cdot \prod_{j\le k} \#A_j}$ and $\prod_{j>k} \#A_j$.
 If these two numbers are somewhat balanced, the time required for this step will be roughly proportional to the square root of ${\#X \cdot \prod_{j\le n} \#A_j}$. \end{enumerate}